-It offers a single fan for the cooling along with a small heat-sink, which is called sunflower heatsink by Zotac.
-A great perk of this graphics card is that it provides a Dual-Link DVI-port, which is a piece of good news for people who own a screen which does not offer an HDMI or DP-port.
+It offers a single fan for cooling along with a small heat-sink, which is called sunflower heatsink by Zotac.
+A great perk of this graphics card is that it provides a Dual-Link DVI-port, which is a piece of good news for people who own a screen that does not offer an HDMI or DP-port.

-The core clocks of this graphics card are somewhat better than those of the reference edition graphics card, although it cannot be pushed very further due to 75-watt power limit of the board.
+The core clocks of this graphics card are somewhat better than those of the reference edition graphics card, although it cannot be pushed very further due to the 75-watt power limit of the board.
 Due to this limitation, the temperature levels of the graphics card are also very cool at around 60-degrees.
 The overclocking yields around 100-125 MHz gain but the real-time performance difference is very low because of the graphics card power limitation.

-4. ASUS Dual GeForce GTX 1650 Overclocked
+4. ASUS Dual GeForce GTX 1650 OC